Documentation

 ValueError: got bad key nan of type <class 'float'>

-Return the number of key-value pairs in the sorted dictionary d.
+Return the number of key-value pairs in the sorted dictionary.

 This method may raise exceptions.

-Return the value mapped to key in the sorted dictionary d.
+Return the value mapped to key in the sorted dictionary.

 This method may raise exceptions.

-If no key-value pairs have been inserted into d yet, raises RuntimeError.
+RuntimeError – if no key-value pairs have been inserted yet.

 d = SortedDict()